Storyboard Your eLearning Projects

 One of the best ways to start storyboarding is to skip the formatting and jump straight into it with a pre-formatted PowerPoint template.
 Instructions and tips included!

-Storyboards for elearning: The basics you must know
+Storyboards for elearning and instructional design: The basics you must know

 What is an elearning storyboard?